 What time of year are bugs most active?

 Bugs are typically active in spring and summer.
 They grow and multiply their population in warm weather and seasons.
 They enter diapause or go dormant to avoid the cold temperatures.
-But when they find moderate temperatures in your home.
+But when they find moderate to warm temperatures in your home.

 What Bugs Come Out in Cold Temperatures?

-Very few insects come into human interaction during winter.
+Very few insects come into human interaction during the winter months.
 But that does not ensure your home is free from pests all this time.
 They do infest homes, and you might see some bathroom tiny bugs.
 Just like other several insects, they get into your homes to avoid the winter temperatures.
 Though many of these remain inactive, some of them can definitely create several problems in your life.

 The stink bug is a beetle that gives a bad smell when squished.
 They are plant-eating pests that search for cracks or holes to hide for the winter.
 Many times you will not even know that the beetles are in your home until they wake up in the spring.
 If you see them on the window, you may use a vacuum cleaner to get rid of them.

 Bed bugs are about 5 millimeters in size.
 They live indoors, mostly very close to your bed.
 These insects hide in places like racks in the bed frame and headboard, between couch cushions, electrical outlets, and underneath the posters on the walls.
 It gives them the heat they need to survive.
-They may survive throughout the year when they have sufficient heat and they rely on human blood for food.
+They may survive throughout the year when they have sufficient heat, and they rely on human blood for food.

 Why Are Ladybugs in My House?

 Ladybug gets into your house because they are searching for a shelter to overwinter.
 Ladybugs cluster together to stay warm, which results in a colony.
-They usually take shelter in corners or attics, or the basement.
+They usually take shelter in corners or attics or the basement.

 These pests may get into your home through doors and windows or other cracks in the structure.
 They produce a chemical that stains walls, fabrics, and floors.
 They are also known for secreting bad-smelling chemicals if disturbed or squished.